EN-IH-WDPT-JUN21/Ben_The_Warrior-DataLayer-homework-3/README.md

 ### List all Leads, Opportunities, Accounts or Contacts

-Procedure for listing all Leads, Opportunities, Accounts or Contacts.
+Procedure for listing all Leads, Opportunities, Accounts, Contacts or SalesReps.

 It will show up if you typed: